North Dakota Memory Care Facilities

 Valley Eldercare Center

-Park Avenue Villa is a new memory care center with capacity of 37 seniors.
-Park Avenue Villa includes services such as secure indoor and outdoor wandering areas, on-site occupational and physical therapy services and emergency system with constant monitoring.
-It is located at 1050 Park Avenue, and it is well equipped to provide dementia and Alzheimer’s care to Dickinson, ND seniors.
+Edgewood Jamestown is a new memory care center that has capacity of 24 older adults with dementia.
+Edgewood Jamestown includes amenities such as custom activities and therapy programs, memory games and other activities and emergency system with constant monitoring.
+It is situated at 1104 25th Street Sw, and it is properly equipped to provide Alzheimer's care to Jamestown, ND older adults with dementia.

 Prohealth Home Care Assisted Living